jatin-sharmaa/CodeSnippetsforSalesforce/README.md

-input:file-lwc | File input fields support upload of single or multiple files and can restrict th input:email-lwc | Email input fields are for entering email addresses input:password-lwc | Password input fields obscure your text input combobox-aura | A combobox enables you to select only one option. card:basic-lwc | LWC Basic Card icon:lwc | LWC Icon.
+input:file-lwc | File input fields support upload of single or multiple files and can restrict th input:email-lwc | Email input fields are for entering email addresses input:password-lwc | Password input fields obscure your text input input:checkbox-lwc | Checkbox options can be required or disabled. combobox-aura | A combobox enables you to select only one option. card:basic-lwc | LWC Basic Card icon:lwc | LWC Icon.
 Supports all Utility icons